rodrigopivi/Chatito/readme.md

 ### Notes to prevent overfitting

-Overfitting (https://en.wikipedia.org/wiki/Overfitting) is a problem that can be prevented if we use Chatito correctly.
-The idea behind this tool, is to have an intersection between data augmentation and having probabilistic description of possible sentences.
+[Overfitting](https://en.wikipedia.org/wiki/Overfitting) is a problem that can be prevented if we use Chatito correctly.
+The idea behind this tool, is to have an intersection between data augmentation and a probabilistic description of possible sentences combinations.
 It is not intended to generate deterministic datasets, you should avoid generating all possible combinations.

 ### Author and maintainer
 Rodrigo Pimentel